ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxdlr.md

 # OpenShift NSX DLR configuration
 {: #openshift-runbook-runbook-nsxdlr-intro}

-This section details the NSX distributed logical router used to support the OpenShift 4.1 environment.
+This section details the NSX distributed logical router that is used to support the OpenShift 4.1 environment.
 To use this information, you must understand how to create these components and add the configuration.

 Review [Distributed Logical Router](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.admin.doc/GUID-A20103B0-ABA1-4884-8EC3-287874E23181.html){:external}.
 PowerNSX commands are provided if you would want to use this method.

 ## NSX DLR
 {: #openshift-runbook-runbook-nsxdlr-config}

 The NSX distributed logical router runs as a kernel module in the hypervisor of each host and is optimized for East-West routing.
 Optionally, a DLR Control VM can be installed.
 The DLR Control VM is needed to peer with NSX Edges and NSX Controllers for dynamic routing (OSPF or BGP) updates.
-In this deployment static routing is used, however, we deploy DLR Control VMs in case you require to use a routing protocol.
+In this deployment, static routing is used.
+However, DLR Control VMs are deployed, in case you require to use a routing protocol.

 The NSX DLR Control VMs are configured as an active/passive pair of appliances.
-The size of a DLR Control VM is always "compact" of the configuration process and the NSX DLR is connected to the OpenShift Edge.
+During the configuration process, the DLR control VM is deployed in the compact size and the NSX DLR is connected to the OpenShift Edge.

 | Component | Configuration |
 |-----------|---------------|